 Who guarantees this fact?
 The thetan is used to communicating with the body, right?
-And a new thetan suddenly grabbing a body, or something of the sort, which was left and abandoned, could make it emote, couldn't he?
-But the guy'd look like your friend, wouldn't he?
+And a new thetan suddenly grabbing a body or something of the sort which was left and abandoned could make it emote, couldn't he?
+But the guy would look like your friend, wouldn't he?
 Dramatic, isn't it?
 Think about it for a minute.
-Fellow could say, "I'm John Jones" 'cause lying all over the place is the name John Jones.
-Why sure, sure, sure, there's nothing to that at all.
-And yet he could say, "My auditor was so-and-so, and such-and-such, 'cause it's right there on the ridges, pictures of same.
+A fellow could say, "I'm John Jones," because lying all over the place is the name John Jones.
+Why, sure, sure, sure, there's nothing to that at all.
+Yet he could say, "My auditor was so-andso and such and such because it's right there on the ridges, pictures of same.
 Must be on the ridges.
-GE knows something about it, sort of a dim recollection here, and I can plow around in this dim recollection and scatter enough stuff up.
-Find all sorts of things out about the whole deal."
+GE knows something about it, sort of a dim recollection here, and I can plow around in this dim recollection and scatter enough stuff up and find all sorts of things out about the whole deal."

 Identification.
-Who's going to identify you as the thetan?
+Who's going to identify you as a thetan?
 Where would you go if something happened to you?
-What if... what if you were walking down the street, and... and you got halfway across the street, and you had your body down there in the middle of the street, and it was walking from curb to curb, and a fire engine came around and you didn't even happen to notice it; you were a long way away.
-And all of a sudden, crash.
-You didn't have any body anymore.
-And you could go to the hospital if you wanted to, and pick up this kid that was going to die anyway, and he wasn't in bad shape, and there's another thetan there, in a kind of a stupid state of mind, so you tell him "Oh, go on back to Mars, another implant won't hurt you."
-End uh... and you walk around and you come around to the Foundation, and you say, uh... what are you gonna say?
+What if you were walking down the street and you got halfway across the street and you had your body down there in the middle of the street and it was walking from curb to curb, and a fire engine came around and you didn't even happen to notice it -- you were a long way away -- and all of a sudden, crash, and you didn't have any body anymore?
+Mm, you could go over to the hospital if you wanted to and pick up this kid that was going to die anyway, and he wasn't in bad shape; and there's another thetan there in a kind of a stupid state of mind, so you tell him, "Oh, go on back to Mars.
+Another implant won't hurt you."
+And then you walk around and you come around to the Foundation, and you say, "Um...
+What are you going to say?
 "Can I come in?"

-You obviously are Johnny Jones, just obviously as hell.
-Except you re really Mary Stevens.
-And you want to find somebody who's in charge of the thing, and you say, "I'm 3-1-1-3-1-1.
+You obviously are Johnny Jones, just obviously as hell -- except you're really Mary Stevens.
+And you want to find somebody who's in charge of the thing, and you say, "I'm 3-1-1, 3-1-1, 3-1-1.
 And you better arrange to get my office and gear back in a hurry, and let's see if we can't collect the life insurance on that body!"
 You think I'm being facetious.
-It sounds very dramatic.
-Very dramatic.
-It's above the level of your experience, maybe right now, to some slight degree; we're really climbing into the realms.
+It sounds very dramatic -very dramatic.
+It's above the level of your experience maybe right now, to some slight degree.
+We're really climbing into the realms.

 And so you've got a lot of things to do besides audit.
 You've got a lot of things to be interested in.
-And you poke around enough, and fool around enough, and monkey around, and let your own case be pushed this way and that, and not insist on Standard Operating Procedure on it, and get tacit consent and patty-cake, not go through this line-up, you can waste all kinds of time!
+And you poke around enough and fool around enough and monkey around, and let your own case be pushed this way and that and not insist on Standard Operating Procedure on it, and get tacit consent and patty-cake, not go through this lineup, you can waste all kinds of time!
 You can just have a wonderful time, and you can finally wind up by not having had to do anything at all.
 That's a hell of a state of affairs, isn't it?